collaborativebioinformatics/LenskAI/README.md

 The aim of the project is to examine how graph neural networks learn and provide valuable insights from a network-type of data.
 We plan to feed a graph neural network (GNN) with a large biological network (e.g., DisGeNET, PrimeKG, SPOKE, petagraph).
 Then change the network architecture and compete both networks agains each other to examine how GNN evolve.

+Interesting use cases:
+- background effects (secondary genes)
+- subtyping of AD -> how many subtypes are there?
+- disease phenotype networks

 # Contributors

 -